andres-lowrie/lang/docs/content/docs/interfaces/_index.md

   baz: false
 }

-foo = a:thing -> a.foo
-bar = a:thing -> a.bar
-baz = a:thing -> a.baz

 fooer thing
 => true
 ```

-If we wanted to define a type for the function of field we would define a type
+If we wanted to be more strict about types we can do so
-as the value of the keys we want:

 ```
 fooer = interface {